Culai Neniu: Early life

+Musical career

+In 1928, he established a chamber choir in Tiraspol, also serving as its first conductor.
+In 1930, the activity drew attention from the MASSR government, who invested in enlarging and improving the choir.
+Expanded from 15 to 30 people after recruitment around Tiraspol, it came to be led by a professional composer, Konstantin Pirgov, who took it on tours across Ukraine.

 Also employed by the Moldavian Scientific Center in 1930–1937, Neniu was in contact with writer Pavel Chioru, who advised him to begin work as a folklorist.
 This activity resulted in the recording of over 1,000 poems and songs, the first installments of which appeared before 1935 as two volumes (Romanian titles: Cu ciocanul toc și toc, Cântăm și noi).
 Neniu's creative period overlapped with the adoption of Latin script for the Soviet Union's national languages, including "Moldavian".
 This change was announced by the MASSR regional committee of the Ukrainian Communist Party as an "enormous victory for the Leninist nationalities policy", since it allowed "Moldavian workers" in Bessarabia and Ukraine to write the same way, advancing communist ideas among the former.
 With Ekaterina Lebedeva, Neniu contributed a Latin-script Cîntece poporane moldovenești, appearing at either Balta or Tiraspol in 1935.
 It sampled 170 works of verse, some of them originating in Bessarabia; it recorded them in a language fully compatible with modern Romanian, but featured unfamiliar terms of Russian origin, which were explained in footnotes.
 The work was primarily political: S. Soloviova, who authored the preface, noted that, though Cîntece poporane included no works of post-revolutionary folklore, it had successfully evidenced the Moldavians' hatred of Tsarist autocracy and Russian Orthodoxy.
 In his subsequent review, the exile anti-communist Nichita Smochină argued that Neniu and Lebedeva had produced a biased sample, which fully omitted religious folklore—colinde, bocete, and wedding songs.

 Although controversial on such grounds, Neniu and Lebedeva's collection had cultural importance for its minuteness of detail and its professionalism, as well as for being the only Latin-script collection of Moldavian folklore to have been printed anywhere in the MASSR.
 Both authors, together with Chioru, fell short of ideological commands, and were summoned to self-criticism sessions, ending with the "direst consequences" for them.
 Neniu's downfall was related to the conflicting visions of proletarian internationalism, as espoused by the Soviet government, and Moldovenism, as embraced by Leonid Madan and his followers within the MASSR.
 As early as 1934, activist B. Lehtman had published in Krasnaya Bessarabiya an attack on the "counterrevolutionary nationalists" from within the Moldavian Scientific Center.
 In this context, he alleged that "Nenev" had worked as a policeman in either Russia or Romania, as well as having been an officer in the White movement.
 Neniu was drawn into a trial of the Moldovenist (or "originalist") intellectuals, which culminated in March 1934, when Madan was arrested and his books were destroyed.